Life As an Anesthesiologist Assistant

 Is There Going to be Demand for Anesthesiologist Assistants?

-In 2016, there was an estimated number of 106,200 jobs in the United States for Anesthesiologist Assistant.
+There were about 106,200 jobs for Anesthesiologist Assistant in 2016 (in the United States).
 New jobs are being produced at a rate of 37.4% which is above the national average.
 The Bureau of Labor Statistics predicts 39,700 new jobs for Anesthesiologist Assistant by 2026.
-Due to new job openings and attrition, there will be an average of 10,600 job openings in this field each year.
+There will be an estimated 10,600 positions for Anesthesiologist Assistant per year.

 The states with the most job growth for Anesthesiologist Assistant are Arizona, Utah, and Florida.
 Watch out if you plan on working in Rhode Island, Mississippi, or Alaska.
 These states have the worst job growth for this type of profession.